 Sometimes referred to like the spicy globe basil, it is ideal for kitchen gardens.
 The size of the leaves are smaller than those of sweet basil though they are similar in taste.

 One of the most attractive basil varieties, Opal basil, has profound burgundy colored leaves, stalks, and flowers.
 They are used in pasta and salads, mainly to add a dash of color and flavor.
 As the plant matures, you will notice that color also intensifies.

 It works well when scrubbed onto chicken or fish before baking.
 It is best used to add flavor to teas, salads, dressings, and soups.
 You will find it mostly in Persian, Indonesian, and Thai cuisines.

-Why Does Basil Turn Yellow?
+Why Are Your Basil Leaves Turning Yellow?